Configure a Workflow Trigger

 Sections in this article:

-For background information, see Kanban Workflow Engine - An Introduction.
+For background information, see An Introduction to the Kanban Workflow Engine.

 What is a Workflow Trigger?

-As standard, you can create a trigger from a number of data points including:
+You can create a trigger from a wide range of data points, including:

 |